dkypuros/MEC-Sustainability/README.md

 **Example:** Goal 7 - Ensure access to affordable, reliable, sustainable and modern energy for all

+**Use Case for MSS Goal 7.1** : Application developers can accuractly measure the impact of there application on estimated physical equipment, and consider all options in MEC Application workloads.

+ETSI Section 6.2.2
+### Data Model > Resource Data Types > Application List

 |  Attribute name |  Data type |  (MSS) | Description  |
 |---|---|---|---|